tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 this case `time`.
 So the `time` variable represents each element of the array, being `countDownNumbers[index]` with whichever value `index` is currently incremented to.

 This behavior is especially nice with objects as well.
-You may not know an object's keys beforehand, but functional methods let you interact with the keys and values, passing them one by one just like with the array example above.
+An object's key may not be known beforehand, but functional methods let us interact with the keys and values, passing them one by one just like with the array example above.

 ```js